Acids Bases Ph And Buffers Lab

 Introduction to Acids, Bases, and pH

 The pH scale, ranging from 0 to 14, quantifies the acidity or basicity of a solution.
 A pH of 7 is neutral, values below 7 indicate acidity, and values above 7 indicate basicity.
-The pH is calculated as the negative logarithm of the hydrogen ion concentration: pH = -log[H+].
+Plus, the pH is calculated as the negative logarithm of the hydrogen ion concentration: pH = -log[H+].
 This logarithmic scale means that each whole pH value below 7 is ten times more acidic than the next higher value.

 The Role of Buffers in Maintaining pH Stability